 I’m having a hysterectomy because I am young.
 In just a few short years, I’ve gone from one fibroid that caused me few if any issues to multiple ones that have left me anemic and depleted.
-I could have them removed, but as long as I’m pre-menopausal they will return.
+I’ve looked at the different options, including getting them removed, and looked at the argument of Uterine Fibroid Embolization vs Hysterectomy, but as long as I’m pre-menopausal they will return and I’ve decided that my choice is the right one for me.
 If my mother is any indication, I’ve got about another decade before menopause.

 I’m having a hysterectomy almost ten years to the date that I found out I was pregnant with my one and only live birth.
 She was my pregnancy after a miscarriage — my “rainbow baby,” as they say.
 The next year she played the baby Jesus in the church Christmas pageant.
 Learning she was coming was the best Christmas gift I’d ever received.
 It would be the last of such gifts.

 I’m having a hysterectomy and I’m ambivalent about it.
 I always thought I would have more kids.
 Like my daughter, I’m an only child, but I always expected to have (as in, give birth to) more children than my mother.
 I now have to trade in those expectations for new ones.
 I’m sad about losing one set of possibilities, but hopeful for a new reality, one in which I’m healthy and whole in my body.
 It’s a reminder that grief and hope can and do exist in the same space.
 They are not allergic to each other.

 I’m having a hysterectomy and rehearsing my new responses to the invasive family planning questions people often have for women.
 I’m leaning toward, “I would tell you to stay out of my uterus, but since I no longer have one…” Nah, that’s probably too curt.
 I’ll keep working on it.